-This island park is primarily a wildlife refuge, abundant in natural and cultural history, which features a lighthouse dating back to 1858.
+This island park is primarily a wildlife refuge, abundant in natural and cultural history and boasting a lighthouse which has stood since 1858.
 The island's history involves the Third Seminole War, the Civil War and the Spanish American War.
 Swim, fish, picnic and tour the historic sites and trails.
-Located at the mouth of Tampa Bay, southwest of Fort DeSoto, this park is only accessible by private boat or ferry service.
-Park Location: 27.60053, -82.76038 Offshore of St. Petersburg
+Located at the mouth of Tampa Bay, southwest of Fort DeSoto Beach, accessible only by private boat or ferry service.

+27.60053, -82.76038 Offshore of St. Petersburg

-(97) Little Manatee River State Park The Little Manatee River has been designated an Outstanding Florida Water and is part of the Cockroach Bay Aquatic Preserve.
+97 Little Manatee River State Park

+The Little Manatee River has been designated an Outstanding Florida Water and is part of the Cockroach Bay Aquatic Preserve.
 The park's 2,416 acres offer opportunities to camp, hike, picnic, horseback ride and paddle.
-For a wilderness experience, make sure to explore the trails and river.
+For a wilderness experience, explore the trails and river.
 Gather and relax at the campground or three covered pavilions overlooking the river.
-Visitors seeking a more secluded getaway can primitive camp.
+Those seeking a more secluded getaway can primitive camp.

-Park Location: 215 Lightfoot Road Wimauma, FL 33598
+Park Location: 215 Lightfoot Rd.
+Wimauma, FL 33598